cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 ### Inbound messages

 A node that is not in consensus mode, should accept or reject incoming transactions?
-Currently the mempool accepts and validates all incoming transactions.
+The mempool reactor currently accepts and validates all incoming transactions.
 It only implements the cache to discard already-seen transactions.

 There are not many reasons at this stage to have an operational mempool reactor